Skip to main content

 • antihistamine tablets

-• hydrocortisone cream – though not for children under 10 or pregnant women as they need to get advice from a doctor before using this treatment
+• hydrocortisone cream – though not for children under 10 as you'll need to get advice from a doctor before giving them this treatment

 Non-urgent advice: See a GP if: